mikemoorester/terraform/README.md

     terraform init *set up the terraform project*
     terraform verify *check that the syntax is correct*
     terraform fmt  *apply standard formatting to terraform files*
     terraform apply *run the terrafrm script to apply the infrastructure in the cloud*

+Apply a variable at the command line: `terraform apply -var "instance_name=YetAnotherName"`
-    terraform destroy *remove everything you have just created in the terraform script*
+`terraform destroy` *remove everything you have just created in the terraform script*

 ## Simple